 WHERE to GIVE SHOTS IntraMuscular (Using 18 gauge 1″ needles)

-In the neck (right picture) is the ideal place to give shots.
+In the neck (right picture) is a popular place to give shots.
+(Especially for meat animals, to avoid giving a shot in a good “meat” area of the rump.)
 Picture a triangle in the center of the neck.
 Do not give too close to the jugular/windpipe area or too close to the top in the neck ligaments.
 If given often, alternate sides or move to the thigh. (left picture)